 It is not permitted to smoke inside non-smoking areas or other actions which violate venue rules when in the venues provided by the official.
 Vaping is considered the same as smoking.
 For off-site matches, the match area or any area captured by official cameras are considered non-smoking areas.

 Any team members are not allowed to transfer the account and benefit from it.
 And MPL official will not solve any issues caused by account transactions.
 People who made the transaction will be penalized.

 Any MPL team members are not allowed to pilot for other teams in MPL-PH or other players in Mobile Legends: Bang Bang.

 No Team Member or MPL official may take part, either directly or indirectly, in betting or gambling on any results of any MPL Game or Match.

 Players, Managers, and Coaches shall not engage in any competitor games’ event/ activity/ livestream or other way to give the competitor games’ exposure.
 The competitor games are defined as Mobile Multiplayer Online Battle Arena (MOBA) Game.

-Media Shoot Activities.
-MPL would have requirements throughout the season for teams and their personnel to conduct and participate in a league sanctioned media shoot.
-This includes but is not limited to profile shoot, video shoot etc. Teams and players need to cooperate with the league to complete such requirements within the timeline and other requirements set by the league.
+MPL would have requirements throughout the season for teams and their personnel to conduct and participate in a league-sanctioned media shoot.
+This includes but is not limited to profile shoots, video shoots, etc. Teams and players need to cooperate with the league to complete such requirements within the timeline and other requirements set by the league.
 Any misconduct such as lateness during the activity will be subjected to league penalties.